We'll always make sure you're involved in the decisions we make about your care and support.

 - understand and remember important information

-- use that information in daily life, or
+- use that information in daily life

 - express views, wishes or feelings